Working as a Registered Nurse (RN)

 Organ Procurement Coordinator

 Organ Procurement Coordinator is often a RN who is specially trained in bridging the transplant of donor organs to recipients.
 While this position is not specific to RNs many Organ Procurement Organizations hire critical care RNs because part of the job requirements are to manage a brain dead patient who is always admitted to the ICU and intubated.
 The RN must take a leadership role and guide hospitals along the donation process then facilitate organ transplant with transplant centers.
 They speak with families to obtain or not obtain consent and often experience many surprises along the way.
-For more information on this complex position a great resource is CPTC Exam Review and Handbook for the Organ Procurement Coordinator.

 Travel Nurses work in almost any area previously mentioned but are outside of their home state.
 The Travel RN works with a travel nurse company and accepts 13-week contracts in facilities across the county.
 This RN enjoys experiencing new places and people and loves change and learning new things.
 This position often boasts a higher salary due to tax breaks and urgency of hospitals.